Game of the Month January - Change Game

 Change Game is another one of those awesome games that doesn't require twenty-something props but where you only need two people to get started.
 Although it's definitely way more fun and much more of a learning experience when working in a bigger group.
 The aim of the game is to demonstrate how difficult it is for people to deal with changes and everything that comes with it.
 The game is made up of several rounds and each time the participants are pushed a little bit further out of their comfort zone and are forced to become more creative when making changes.

 How does it work?

-Step 3: Turn back towards your partner and find the five things they have changed.
-When you've found all the changes, put up your hand to let the facilitator know you’re done.
+Step 3: Turn back towards your partner and find the five things they've changed.
+When you've found all the changes, put up your hand to let the Facilitator know you’re done.

 What makes this game so interesting?

 If I'm honest, this game is my favourite game because while at first glance it may simply appear to be a fun game to play, it's made up of several layers.
 The debriefing is essential, though.
 Watching from a distance, it becomes clear just how difficult it is for participants to make all the changes they've been asked to make.
 For me as Facilitator, it's really cool to see the different ways people deal with this.
 Luckily, playing this game isn't exactly a punishment for the participants either.
 Similar to Brainshock, it won't be long before you're shaking with laughter because of your own actions, your partner's and those of everyone else in the room.
 Change isn't easy but it can be fun when you're all in the same boat.

 And why is this one of my favourite games?

 The game is a string of insightful moments that clearly demonstrate why people find it difficult to deal with changes.